Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Premium features:

-- NSF Certified for Sport — tested for banned substances
+- NSF Certified for Sport — thoroughly tested for banned substances.

 Considerations:

-- Overkill for general wellness (worth it for athletes)
+- It’s probably overkill for general wellness (but totally worth it for athletes).

-Best for: Competitive athletes, people subject to drug testing, those wanting absolute best quality
+Best for: Competitive athletes, people subject to drug testing, or those who simply want the absolute best quality.

 #4 Life Extension Magnesium Glycinate — Research-Backed